gjyoungjr/sagemaker_kaggle_data_ingestion/README.md

 # 📊 SageMaker Data Ingestion using Kaggle

 ## 📚 Background
 This project contains a SageMaker Studio Notebook that demonstrates how Kaggle can be used to import data into SageMaker.
-[Kaggle](https://www.kaggle.com/) is an online community platform that has numerous datasets and ML challenges for data scientists and machine learning enthusiastss
+[Kaggle](https://www.kaggle.com/) is an online community platform that has numerous datasets and ML challenges for data scientists and machine learning enthusiasts

 ## 🛠 Set up
 * Clone this repo